 Be careful of buying gluten-free packaged foods.
 Many of these come loaded with sugars, preservatives, and other unhealthy additives.
 Making your own gluten-free products at home is quite easy.

 Alcohol is bad news for your gut, for a few different reasons.
-While on the Candida diet, we would recommend that you cut back your alcohol consumption or, even better, eliminate it completely until your gut health is restored.
+While on the anti Candida diet, we would recommend that you cut back your alcohol consumption or, even better, eliminate it completely until your gut health is restored.

 There is a clear and well-established link between alcohol and intestinal permeability.